 - For DocLab Forum: sample material; a trailer, teaser clip or pitch deck to showcase the general look of your project

-- For a Rough Cut Screening: rough cut material (the total rough cut with a timecode selection of maximum 20 minutes to watch or a 20 min. selection).
-If you are selected you must deliver the full rough cut by Monday, October 21, 2019; we advise to keep the length of the rough cut as condensed as possible.
+- For a Rough Cut Presentation: 20 minutes of rough cut material (a 20-minute clip, or the total rough cut with a timecode selection of maximum 20 minutes).
+If you are selected you must deliver the full rough cut by Wednesday, October 21, 2020; we advise to keep the length of the rough cut as condensed as possible.

 - Single project or series

 - Type of experience (DocLab Forum)

 - Anticipated length

 - Production schedule, including (planned) start of production, (planned) end of production, (planned) release date